Nanoonga/chtml-masonry/README.md

 **Computed HTML** (CHTML) is a web development model in which the tags describing a complex layout are compiled in RAM, then passed to the browser's HTML interpreter to render in a single paint.

-This program provides a simple practical demonstration of the Computed HTML model, which eschews bloated externalities in favor of readable, maintainable, procedural code suitable for high performance web applications.
+These listings provide a practical demonstration of the Computed HTML model by using it as a runtime for the photo layout algorithm.

 ## Algorithm